drodz11/colors-of-ozu/pages/about.md

 ![Still from An Autumn Afternoon without pixel scaling](_includes/image/aaa_0090.jpg)

 Notice how this second image looks "squished" or "stretched" in comparison to the first image.
-This distortion is caused by the non-square pixel encodings of the source video that need to be "corrected" in the stills using the `"scale"` modification.
-The details and nuances of pixel aspect ratios is a complex and often very confusing technical issue and one that is beyond the scope of this project to sufficiently explain.
+This distortion is caused by the non-square pixel encodings of the source video that need to be "corrected" in the stills using the `"scale"` modification in order to render them as square and the full image in the proper 1.37 Academy aspect ratio.
+Unlike many of his contemporaries, Ozu never made feature films using popular widescreen cinemtography first introduced in the early 1950s.
+As accounted by David Bordwell, he is [quoted](http://www.davidbordwell.net/blog/2011/04/07/a-matter-of-scope/) saying that the widescreen frame of Cinemascope reminded him of a roll of toilet paper.

 ## Analysis